Monday, February 22, 2010

 A: My god, those opening lines!
 Atrocious.

-V: Borders on disastrous from the off, but somehow it’s held together.
+V: Borders on disastrous from the off, but somehow they keep it together.
 I’m fascinated by the way she blinks.

 21 Cyprus

-A: Another very predictable arrangement to go with it, too.
+s another very predictable arrangement to go with it.
 Irritating chorus.
 Irritating everything, frankly.

 V: She looks like she’s airing her fingers for the nail polish to dry for most of the song.
-Until the beat comes in half way through the chorus it all sounds way too slow, and even then.
-Hate the backing vocalists’ “I’m leaning forward while rooted to the spot so I must have something important to say” stance.
+Until the beat comes in halfway through the chorus it all sounds way too slow, and even then.
+I hate the backing vocalists’ “I’m leaning forward while rooted to the spot, so I must have something important to say” stance.

 22 Italy

-B: Nice to see (and, presumably, hear) an Italian dialect in Eurovision, although why they picked one coined by someone with a stutter I don’t know.
+It’s nice to see (and hear) an Italian dialect in Eurovision.
 There are so many double letters you’d almost think it was Finnish.

-V: Peppino is certainly in the music.
-Sounds better live than it does in studio.
-Sounds wonderful live, in fact.
+V: This sounds better live than it does in studio.
+It sounds wonderful live, in fact.

 And so to the points...